Skip to main content

 assert list(zen_source(credentials={"email": "emx", "password": "pass"}))[0].email == "emx"

-This applies not only to credentials but to all specs (see next chapter).
+This applies not only to credentials but to all specs.

-Read the whole test, it shows how to create unions of credentials that derive from the common class, so you can handle it seamlessly in your code.
+Check out the complete example, to learn how to create unions of credentials that derive from the common class, so you can handle it seamlessly in your code.

-specs let you take full control over the function arguments:
+Custom specifications let you take full control over the function arguments.
+You can:

-• Which values should be injected, the types, default values.
+• Control which values should be injected, the types, default values.

 • Form hierarchical configurations (specs in specs).

-• Provide own handlers for on_partial (called before failing on missing config key) or on_resolved.
+• Provide your own handlers for on_partial (called before failing on missing config key) or on_resolved.

-• Adds all Python dict goodies to it (specs instances can be created from dicts and serialized from dicts).
+• Utilize Python dict functionality (specs instances can be created from dicts and serialized from dicts).

-In fact, for each decorated function a spec is synthesized.
-In case of google_sheets following class is created:
+In fact, dlt synthesizes a unique spec for each decorated function.
+For example, in the case of google_sheets, the following class is created:

 from dlt.sources.config import configspec, with_config